Information about Isosorbide Dinitrate

 How isosorbide dinitrate works

-Isosorbide dinitrate reduces the workload of the heart.
+Isosorbide dinitrate is in a group of drugs called nitrates.
+It reduces the workload of the heart.
 As a result, the heart muscle does not need as much blood and oxygen supply.

 Common side effects of isosorbide dinitrate